Which is the BEST cordless power tool brand? Dewalt? Milwaukee? Ryobi? This seems like a simple question, but the answer isn’t.

 There’s not much compromise when it comes to performance, and the newer XTR tools take things to another level with respect to power and features.

-Downsides: Makita can be slow to adapt to industry trends, and certain product categories are difficult to sort out with an excessive number of options.
+Downsides: Makita has been slow to adapt to industry trends, and certain product categories are difficult to sort out with an excessive number of options.
+The 18V line hasn’t kept up with competing tool systems, and the new XGT line is very limited and expensive.
+Their revamped 12V Max cordless system has been stagnant.

 Downsides: Limited selection, less market availability and visibility compared to other pro-grade brands,